Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Generative models of dynamic mode decomposition

 \subsection{Dynamic mode decomposition}

-Dynamic mode decomposition (DMD) \cite{schmid2010dynamic} is a data-driven approach to obtain a reduced rank representation of data from complex dynamical systems \cite{schmid2010dynamic}.
-The DMD and its variants have rapidly gained popularity for dimension reduction and forecast \cite{schmid2022dynamic}.
-Here we briefly summarize the DMD approach and point out its connection to linear state space model.
+Dynamic mode decomposition (DMD) is a data-driven approach to obtain a reduced rank representation of data from complex dynamical systems \cite{schmid2010dynamic}, which quickly gains popularity for approximating dynamical systems \cite{schmid2022dynamic}.
+Here we summarize DMD and derive a generative model of DMD.